 Sometimes people are confused by terms used when discussing this area, so to clarify:

-- Jackson Hole is the valley that encompases Grand Teton National Park and the city of Jackson, Wyoming.
+- Jackson Hole is the valley that encompasses Grand Teton National Park and the city of Jackson, Wyoming.

 - Jackson, Wyoming is a town that lies within the Jackson Hole Valley and just south of Grand Teton National Park.

 Visiting Grand Teton and need a plan?
-We got you covered.
+We got you covered with our Travel Guide.

 Quick Overview of Lodging Areas